dclarkboucher/hdmed/README.md

-as programmed, the methods HIMA (`mediate_hima`), HDMA (`mediate_hdma`), MedFix (`mediate_medfix`), and BSLMM allow one to incorporate a small number of covariates directly, as specified in the above pair of models, whereas the other methods are do not.
-If you are interested in adjusting for covariates with a method that does not allow them to be inputted to our mediation function, consider regressing those covariates out of the outcome, mediators, and exposures in advance, when appropriate.
+as programmed, the methods HIMA (`mediate_hima`), HDMA (`mediate_hdma`), MedFix (`mediate_medfix`), and BSLMM allow one to incorporate a small number of covariates directly, as specified in the above pair of models, whereas the other as programmed methods do not.
+If you are interested in adjusting for covariates with a method that does not allow them to be inputted to our mediation function directly, consider regressing those covariates out of the outcome, mediators, and exposures in advance, when doing so is appropriate.
 In addition, most functions in our package assume that the outcome variable is continuous; however, HIMA and HDMA have options for fitting a binary outcome model with a standard logistic link.

 ## Example